About the Cornea

 A very common condition when your own tears are unable to sufficiently lubricate the eyes.
 This may occur if you do not produce enough tears or also if the quality of the tears is poor.
 Symptoms include discomfort, grittiness, stinging, burning, or light sensitivity.
 Click here for more information on dry eye.

 There is a wide range of treatment options for corneal disorders.
 In some cases monitoring the condition is all that is needed.
 In other cases medicated drops, ointments, and lubricants are necessary.
 Surgery can be an option with procedures ranging from partial to complete transplant of the diseased cornea.
-To maintain clear vision the cornea must remain healthy.
+To maintain a clear vision the cornea must remain healthy.
 It is important to have regular examinations with an ophthalmologist to check the health of the cornea and the rest of the eye.